adafruit/Adafruit_CircuitPython_Touchscreen/README.rst

 Installing from PyPI
 --------------------
-.. note:: This library is not available on PyPI yet.
-Install documentation is included as a standard element.
-Stay tuned for PyPI availability!
-.. todo:: Remove the above note if PyPI version is/will be available at time of release.
-   If the library is not planned for PyPI, remove the entire 'Installing from PyPI' section.
 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/adafruit-circuitpython-touchscreen/>`_.
 To install for current user: